 Murals and Public Art

 Muraling is very close to my heart.
-I’m entering my 8th year of crafting site-specific murals for homes, workspaces, commercial properties, community spaces and public places.
+Since 2018, I have painted over 40 murals, including more than 25 public art commissions.
+I also create custom murals for homes, workspaces and commercial properties.
 I specialize in site-specific decorative murals that blend symbolic, representative and abstract imagery; and immersive, interactive public art experiences that leave people feeling less like art viewers and more like art participants.

 Birch Street Plaza Portal